Syncplay/syncplay/README.md

 # SyncPlay

-Solution to synchronize video playback across many instances mplayer and media player classic (MPC-HC).
+Solution to synchronize video playback across many instances of mplayer and media player classic (MPC-HC) over the network.

 ## Motivation